baldus/Hyperion-Operations-Hub/README.md

 ```

 > If PostgreSQL is already installed or you prefer to manage it manually, append
-> the `-SkipPostgres` flag when invoking the script.
+> the `--skip-postgres` flag (`-SkipPostgres` when using PowerShell) when invoking the script.
 The bootstrapper also produces an
 > `invapp2/.env.local` file with starter environment variables—rename it to `.env`
 > (or export the variables) before launching the application.